 Melissa Benn is a writer, journalist and campaigner.
 She was educated at Holland Park comprehensive and the London School of Economics where she graduated with a First in history.
 Before becoming a full time writer, she worked for the National Council for Civil Liberties, the Open University, Women in Prison and the London magazine City Limits.

 As a freelance writer, her essays and journalism have appeared in a wide range of publications, including The Independent,The Times, Public Finance, Marxism Today, the London Review of Books, Cosmopolitan and Public Finance.
 She is a regular contributor to The Guardian and New Statesman.

-Melissa has written, or edited, seven books, including two novels.
+Melissa has published eight books, including two novels.
 Her first novel, Public Lives, published in 1995, was described by writer Margaret Forster as ‘remarkably sophisticated’ for a first piece of long fiction.
 One of Us, published in 2008, was widely praised and shortlisted for a British Book Award in 2008.

 Her non-fiction works include Madonna and Child: Towards a New Politics of Motherhood (1998); Education and Democracy, co-edited with Clyde Chitty (2004) and A Comprehensive Future: Quality and Equality For All Our Children, a specially commissioned pamphlet for the pressure group Compass co-written with Fiona Millar (2006) which provoked widespread discussion.